 HAVE AN ITALIAN BREAKFAST

 I fully embraced the Italian breakfast of a cappuccino and pastry at a pasticceria (pastry shop) while standing up at the bar.
 While I haven’t been able to fully replicate the experience here in Orlando just yet, we do have an abundance of quality coffee shops and European cafes that come close.
-Try Rosallie Le French Café, Axum Coffee, Buttermilk Bakery, and The French Café for coffee paired with a croissant or sweet pastry.
+Try Rosallie Le French Café, Financier Bistro & Bar a Vin, Axum Coffee, Buttermilk Bakery, and The French Café for coffee paired with a croissant or sweet pastry.
 Each have pastry display cases that will make you drool.

 Making pasta is an integral part of Italian life.
 After a four hour cooking class in Bologna making tagliatelle al ragú and tortellini en brodo from scratch, I left with a deeper understanding of how to transform cooking into a joyful experience worth investing time into, not just something on my to-do list.
 Endless wine is of course part of the secret…

 Cooking schools like Publix Aprons Cooking School and Truffles & Trifles regularly host pasta-making classes both in hands-on and demonstration-style formats.
 But if you’d rather learn in a restaurant setting, Terralina Crafted Italian is known to host periodic adults-only pasta making classes.
-And, Orlando Brewing will be hosting a pasta from scratch class with Chef Michael on October 10.
+And, Orlando Brewing hosts periodic pasta from scratch classes with Chef Michael.

 Italians typically eat an early breakfast, lunch around noon-1pm and dinner around 9pm.
 In between lunch and dinner, aperitivo at a local bar or eatery is a means to unwind, whet your appetite and snack on light fare.
 Typically there will be a spread of finger food that’s free with the purchase of a drink.
 While there are dozens of happy hours to choose from in Orlando, seeking out a place that serves traditional Italian aperitifs or free food with your drink is worth the effort.